eaton/fyi-migration/README.md

 - [ ] Instagram selections
 - [ ] Flickr selections
 - [ ] iCloud Photo selections
+- [ ] Potentially shift some photoblogging to [glass.photo](https://glass.photo) and see how it works out.

 ## Weird Oldschool Stuff